Shiatsu Bodywork & Acupuncture

 John is an intuitive body work practitioner and acupuncturist, but I didn’t know that John originally started his training in shiatsu and only then moved on to acupuncture.
 It’s always nice to discover something new about someone who you’ve known for years, as it keeps a professional relationship both fresh and surprising.

-John is also a skilled in facial acupuncture, but his laser focus on the body is not only very timely, but much needed (and I am sure appreciated) by his clients.
+John is also skilled in facial acupuncture, but his laser focus on the body is not only very timely, but much needed (and I am sure appreciated) by his clients.

 Bear in mind that whatever you might hold back, John will discover through his diagnostic methods, which range from examining your tongue (mine didn’t make a favourable impression on this occasion), to your pulses which are quite different to the ones your GP might take at the surgery.
-He will also examine your posture, by asking you to stand with your back to him at a distances.
+He will also examine your posture, by asking you to stand with your back to him at a distance.

-The combination of shiatsu bodywork, cupping and acupuncture embodies the very essence of traditional Chinese medicine, where observation evolves into the diagnosis and results in an appropriate and individualized treatment simultaneously.
+The combination of shiatsu bodywork, cupping and acupuncture embodies the very essence of traditional Chinese medicine, where observation evolves into the diagnosis and results in an appropriate and individualised treatment simultaneously.
 The movement of the treatment from one point on the body into another is finely tuned and done in a rhythmic sequence, easing the body into a truly relaxed state.

 This treatment is particularly good at addressing tight muscles, especially in the neck and shoulder area, as well as general state of your muscles and spine, helping the body not only feel, but look re-aligned.
-It’s also worth noting that while the treatment in itself is very relaxing, it stimulates body’s multiple meridians, which in turn is conductive to the improvement of overall movement of energy within the body.
+It’s also worth noting that while the treatment in itself is very relaxing, it stimulates the body’s multiple meridians, which in turn is conductive to the improvement of overall movement of energy within the body.

 My own treatment was incredibly relaxing, even when John extensively focused on my back – quite a difference between my upper and lower back, as well as tension held in the left and right sides of the body.